 If you’ve kept up with my blog, you know that horror movies are not at the top list of my favorite genres.
 But something called to me with this movie.
 While the trailer for the film reveals most of the movie, I will say that I was pleasantly surprised by how haunting The Invisible Man was.

 What are your thoughts on The Invisible Man?
-Do you think this remake was a better idea than a connected monster universe?
+Is it something that could keep you up at night?
 Hopefully you all give this movie a chance!

 Definitely leave a comment!
 Don’t forget to subscribe to One Scene at A Time!

 Also check out my Facebook page for this blog and show some love!
 Until next time!